roadwarriorslive/Pipulate/README.rst

 There's a reason spreadsheets remain as popular as they do in the face of more capable databases.
 Spreadsheets are designed for humans.
 You don't rely on a developer to do every little thing.
-It's a nice place to put daily dashboards, and you can use one many places where a database would be overkill.
+It's a nice place to put daily dashboards, and you can use spreadsheets in many places where a database would be overkill.
 However as anyone who's tried to build durable long-term automations around spreadsheets using VBA, AppScript or any of the other obvious choices, it ain't so easy.
-That's what I fix here with Pipulate; from OAuth2 to grabbing the area of the spreadsheet you're going to update to pushing the changes back up... and **nothing** in-between.
+That's what I fix here with Pipulate; from OAuth2 to grabbing the area of the spreadsheet you're going to update to pushing the changes back up... and **nothing in-between**.
 For that, there's Pandas.

 .. contents::